Sleep Disorders

 (4) Prompt recognition of a paraneoplastic disorder maximizes the likelihood of successful tumor treatment and a favorable neurologic outcome. |

-A consortium of European centers published a set of criteria for diagnosing "definite" or "possible" paraneoplastic neurologic disorders based on the clinical syndrome, presence of onconeural antibodies, and tumor association (14).
+An international panel of experts published an updated set of criteria for diagnosing "definite," “probable,” or "possible" paraneoplastic neurologic disorders based on the phenotypes, presence of “high risk” or “intermediate risk” antibodies, and tumor association (22).

-Paraneoplastic disorders can affect any part of the central or peripheral nervous system (13; 12).
-Many patients can be grouped into a recognizable clinical syndrome predominantly affecting 1 anatomic location or system (Table 1), such as limbic encephalitis or cerebellar degeneration.
-Other patients do not neatly fit into this scheme, as they have signs and symptoms of more than 1 syndrome.
-One view is that most, if not all, paraneoplastic disorders are subsets of a diffuse and multifocal "paraneoplastic encephalomyelitis" or "paraneoplastic encephalomyeloneuritis" in which individual patients may show predominant involvement of particular parts of the nervous system (15).
+Paraneoplastic disorders can affect any part of the central or peripheral nervous system (21; 19).
+Many patients can be grouped into a recognizable clinical syndrome predominantly affecting one anatomic location or system (Table 1), such as limbic encephalitis or rapidly progressive cerebellar syndrome.
+Other patients do not neatly fit into this scheme as they have signs and symptoms of multiple anatomic locations, such as encephalomyelitis.

-Most neurologic paraneoplastic disorders are believed to be autoimmune diseases, although, with some exceptions, the exact immunopathogenic mechanisms remain unclear.
-For most paraneoplastic disorders, it is postulated that tumor cells express "onconeural" antigens, which are identical or antigenically related to molecules whose expression is normally restricted to neurons.
-In rare instances, an autoimmune response initially arising against the tumor antigen(s) "spills over" to attack neurons expressing the same or related antigens, leading to clinical neurologic disease.
+Most neurologic paraneoplastic disorders are believed to be autoimmune diseases, although, with some exceptions, the exact immunopathogenic mechanisms remain complex and unclear.
+For some paraneoplastic disorders, it is postulated that tumor cells express “high-risk” antigens, which are identical or antigenically related to molecules whose expression is normally restricted to neurons.
+The presence of these antibodies should prompt a thorough search for underlying malignancy.
+In rare instances, an autoimmune response initially arising against the tumor antigens “spills over” to attack neurons expressing the same or related antigens, leading to clinical neurologic disease.
+There are also “intermediate-risk” and “lower-risk” antibodies that are not as strongly related to underlying cancer.
+However, cancer screening should still be performed based on clinical suspicion.
+Aside from cancer, previous viral infection infections, such as HSV, have been linked to autoimmune encephalitis in pediatric patients (01).

-Since the mid-1980s, there has been a steadily growing list of antineuronal antibodies identified in the sera of patients with paraneoplastic disorders (Table 2) (29; 06; 22).
-Some paraneoplastic antibodies have selective neuronal reactivity and are found only in patients with a particular clinical syndrome.
-Examples include antirecoverin antibodies in patients with retinal degeneration and anti-Yo (PCA1) or anti-Tr antibodies in patients with cerebellar degeneration.
+Since the mid-1980s, there has been a steadily growing list of antineuronal antibodies identified in the sera of patients with paraneoplastic disorders (Table 2) (37; 12; 29; 22).
+Some paraneoplastic antibodies have selective neuronal reactivity and are found only in patients with a particular “clinical syndrome.”
+Examples include antirecoverin antibodies in patients with retinal degeneration and anti-Yo (PCA1) or anti-Tr antibodies in patients with rapidly progressive cerebellar syndrome.
 Most paraneoplastic autoantibodies show a more widespread or pan-neuronal reactivity and are associated with a variety of clinical neurologic syndromes or with multifocal encephalomyelitis (eg, anti-Hu [ANNA1] and anti-CV2 [CRMP5]).
-Patients (most frequently in the setting of small cell lung cancer) may have more than 1 type of autoantibody (20).
+Patients (most frequently in the setting of small cell lung cancer) may have more than one type of autoantibody (27).
 The high degree of specificity of an autoantibody for a particular neurologic syndrome does not in itself prove that the antibodies are pathogenic.

 The neuronal molecular targets of most autoantibodies have been characterized.
-Many of the initially discovered onconeural antibodies (eg, anti-Hu and anti-Yo) react with intracellular neuronal protein antigens, whereas most antibodies react with cell surface receptors, channels, or protein antigens associated with synaptic complexes (06; 22).
+Many of the initially discovered onconeural antibodies (eg, anti-Hu and anti-Yo) react with intracellular neuronal protein antigens (12; 29).
 Many of the protein antigens reacting with antineuronal antibodies are known to be expressed by the tumors from affected patients, providing circumstantial evidence supporting the general theory of an autoimmune response arising against shared "onconeural" antigens.
+Autoantibodies against cell-surface and synaptic proteins (eg, NMDA receptor, LGI1, etc.) have also been identified (10).
+Although they are not as strongly linked to underlying cancer, they exhibit a more favorable response to immunotherapy (03).

-The proven or postulated immunopathogenic mechanisms for neurologic paraneoplastic disorders fall into 4 main categories:
+The proven or postulated immunopathogenic mechanisms for neurologic paraneoplastic disorders fall into four main categories:

 • Antibodies against the Caspr2 protein associated with voltage-gated potassium channels in patients with neuromyotonia are believed to cause prolonged motor neuron depolarization, leading to abnormal spontaneous muscle activity. | |